dalu810/deepseek-chatbot/README.md

-# DeepSeek Chatbot
+# LLM Chatbot
-A lightweight AI chatbot built with DeepSeek-R1-Distill-Qwen-1.5B model, designed for easy deployment and testing—even on systems without GPU support.
+- A lightweight AI chatbot built with LLM, designed for easy deployment and testing—even on systems without GPU support.
+- Recently model used: DeepSeek-R1-Distill-Qwen-1.5B

 Features
 - Local & GPU-Free Inference – Runs efficiently on CPU-only environments for testing.